Got a Gmail Account? New Sign-in From Unknown Location Is Not What You Think

 Watch the video below to see the Gmail Sign-in Scam exposed:

-You receive an email coming apparently from Google – see pic above – with the title subject: "New Sign-in From Unknown Location".
+You receive an email coming apparently from Google – see pic above – with the title subject: “New Sign-in From Unknown Location.”

 gmail new signing from unknown location email

-This fake Google email has a few red flags.
-If you look at the main image of this article or the text within the email, you can notice a few grammar mistakes.
-One example is: "We received a message from either you or someone else to terminate you account".
-Then there is a space between the email address listed and the period at the end of the sentence.
+One example is: “We received a message from either you or someone else to terminate you account.”
+Then, there is a space between the email address listed and the period at the end of the sentence.

-How to Report the Gmail New Sign-in Scam:
+How to Report the a Gmail Scam

 Report To Google Here

-How To Protect Yourself More:
+How To Protect Yourself More

 Verify a website below